Usman-Tariqq/Usman-Tariqq/README.md

-Hi, I'm Usman Tariq! 👋
+Hi, I'm Usman Tariq!

 Welcome to my GitHub profile!
-I'm an enthusiastic and dedicated Front-End Developer with a passion for creating captivating digital experiences.
+I'm an enthusiastic and dedicated Front-End Developer with a passion for creating captivating web experiences.
 I specialize in crafting elegant user interfaces using HTML, CSS, and JavaScript.

 ## About Me